harvester/harvester/README.md

 ========
 [![Build Status](https://drone-publish.rancher.io/api/badges/rancher/harvester/status.svg)](https://drone-publish.rancher.io/rancher/harvester)

 Rancher Harvester is an open source [hyper-converged infrastructure](https://en.wikipedia.org/wiki/Hyper-converged_infrastructure) (HCI) solution based on Kubernetes.
+It is an on-prem cloud computing virtualization platform.

 ## Overview
 Harvester makes it easy to get HCI up and running on the bare metal servers.
 Here are some notable features of the Harvester that currently provided: